madroxdupe42/peacefulscience.org/content/articles/survey-adam-eve-catholic.md

 [^17]: See William Lane Craig’s book [_In Quest of the Historical Adam: A Biblical and Scientific Exploration_](https://www.amazon.com/Quest-Historical-Adam-Scientific-Exploration/dp/080287911X/) (2021) as well as Dr. Dennis Bonnette’s article ["The Scientific Possibility of Adam and Eve"](https://strangenotions.com/the-scientific-possibility-of-adam-and-eve/) at [Strangenotions.com](https://strangenotions.com).

-In Craig’s book _In Search of the Historical Adam_, he argues that several lines of evidence point toward identifying the first rational human beings with homo-heidelbergensis (or Heidelberg Man for short), which came into existence in the right time frame (i.e. 500,000 to 1 million years ago) that they could plausibly correspond to Adam and Eve.
+In Craig’s book _In Search of the Historical Adam_, he argues that several lines of evidence point toward identifying the first rational human beings with homo-heidelbergensis (or Heidelberg Man for short).
+They came into existence in the right time frame (i.e. 500,000 to 1 million years ago) to plausibly correspond with Adam and Eve.
 Craig maintains that God’s direct action was involved in the origination of the first two fully rational human beings.[^18]

 [^18]: “God's creation of Adam and Eve plausibly required both biological and spiritual renovations, biological to equip their brains with the capacity to serve as instruments of rational thought and spiritual to furnish them with rational souls different from any sort of soul that nonhuman animals might be thought to possess." [_In Quest of the Historical Adam_](https://www.amazon.com/Quest-Historical-Adam-Scientific-Exploration/dp/080287911X/), William Lane Craig, 540.

 The major advantage of this view is that it is both compatible with mainstream science and within the bounds of Catholic teaching.
 Additionally, it does not require that rational human beings interbred with non-rational human beings.

 One disadvantage of this view is that it pushes Adam and Eve extremely far into the past, such that they lived eons prior to the first civilizations of human beings.
 Why would God create our first parents so long ago prior to the birth of Christ?
-To be more intellectually satisfying, Craig’s view should be supplemented possible philosophical or theological answers to that question.
+To be more intellectually satisfying, Craig’s view should be supplemented with possible philosophical or theological answers to that question.
 Also, to date, it has not been widely admitted by Christians that Neanderthals and other ancient hominids were fully rational members of the human race.
 Nonetheless, the scholarly work in Craig’s book is quite comprehensive and his arguments on this front deserve serious attention.[^19]

 [^19]: In his review of the Craig’s book at _First Things_, Kenneth Kemp speaks positively about Craig’s conclusions on the point of _when_ Adam lived: [https://www.firstthings.com/web-exclusives/2021/12/the-science-of-adam](https://www.firstthings.com/web-exclusives/2021/12/the-science-of-adam)

 #### Joshua Swamidass’s Proposal: The Genealogical Adam and Eve

-{{< amazon `151400383X` >}}

 In [_The Genealogical Adam and Eve_](/books/genealogical-adam-eve/), Joshua Swamidass examines a score of information related to this topic.
 He does not advance a single thesis regarding Adam and Eve, but rather a plurality of possible models.
 According to Swamidass, the proposals of Kemp and Suarez would count as models consistent with his own.

 However, here I will highlight one unique proposal from Swamidass and discuss whether it falls within the bounds of Catholic teaching.
 Swamidass distinguishes ‘genetic descent’ from ‘genealogical descent.’
-X _genetically descends_ from Y if a portion of the genome of X was inherited from Y. X _genealogically descends_ from Y if Y is a parent of X or a parent of one of X’s parents, grandparents, great-grandparents, and so forth.
+X _genetically descends_ from Y if a portion of the genome of X was inherited from Y. X _genealogically descends_ from Y if Y is a parent of X or a parent of one of X’s parents, grandparents, great-grandparents, and so forth.[^20]

+[^20]: Swamidass notes, "[T]he genealogical hypothesis states Adam and Eve are our universal _genealogical_ ancestors, but not necessarily our universal _genetic_ ancestors." _The Genealogical Adam and Eve_, 40.

 Swamidass shows that it is scientifically possible that all human beings living today could be _genealogical descendants_ of Adam and Eve, even if Adam and Eve were created out of the dust of the ground just a few thousand years ago.
-Hence, his view is compatible with a theologically conservative paradigm as Kemp notes, “Swamidass’s results permit dates recent enough to satisfy even those who take the Genesis chronologies relatively literally.”[^20] However, this presents theological concerns.
+Hence, his view is compatible with a theologically conservative paradigm as Kemp notes, “Swamidass’s results permit dates recent enough to satisfy even those who take the Genesis chronologies relatively literally.”[^21] However, this presents theological concerns.

-[^20]: ["Adam and Eve and Evolution"](https://catholicscientists.org/articles/adam-eve-evolution/), Kenneth Kemp’s review of _The Genealogical Adam and Eve_ by Joshua Swamidass.
+[^21]: ["Adam and Eve and Evolution"](https://catholicscientists.org/articles/adam-eve-evolution/), Kenneth Kemp’s review of _The Genealogical Adam and Eve_ by Joshua Swamidass.

+{{< amazon `151400383X` >}}

-If God created Adam and Eve just a few thousand years ago, they could only be our genealogical ancestors of all human beings alive today if they lived among a larger population of human beings.
-Additionally, fully rational human beings that did not descend from Adam and Eve would have already been on the scene prior to a few thousand years ago.[^21] So, there would be, on this iteration of Swamidass’s work, fully rational human beings outside the Garden of Eden that preexisted he Garden.
+If God created Adam and Eve just a few thousand years ago, they could only be genealogical ancestors of all human beings alive today if they lived among a larger population of human beings.
+Additionally, fully rational human beings that did not descend from Adam and Eve would have already been on the scene prior to a few thousand years ago (or at least this would be the common position of mainstream scientists given data from archaeology and paleonotology).
+So, there would be, on this iteration of Swamidass’s work, fully rational human beings outside the Garden of Eden that preexisted the garden.

-[^21]: Or at least this would be the common position of mainstream scientists.

 While this possibility is open to the divine power, it does not fall within the bounds of Catholic teaching.
 Particularly, (F5) would be false.
 In other words, the following would not be true: “All “true men” on Earth after Adam “take their origin through natural generation from him.”